createFactory

 }, 'Click me');

-argument must be a valid React component type.
-For example, it could be a tag name string (such as'div'
+type: Thetypeargument must be a valid React component type.
+For example, it could be a tag name string (such as'div'or'span'), or a React component (a function, a class, or a special component likeFragment).

 Returns